Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Abstract

 \section{Abstract}

-Retrieval augmentation enhances performance of traditional language models by incorporating additional context.
-However, the computational demands for retrieval augmented large language models (LLMs) pose a challenge when applying them to real-time tasks, such as composition assistance.
-To address this limitation, we propose the Hybrid Retrieval-Augmented Generation (HybridRAG) framework, a novel approach that efficiently combines a cloud-based LLM with a smaller, client-side, language model through retrieval augmented memory.
-This integration enables the client model to generate effective responses, benefiting from the LLM's capabilities and contextual information.
-Additionally, through an asynchronous memory update mechanism, the client model can deliver real-time completions swiftly to user inputs without the need to wait for responses from the cloud.
-Our experiments on five benchmark datasets demonstrate that HybridRAG significantly improves utility over client-only models while maintaining low latency.
+Large language models (LLMs) enhanced with retrieval augmentation has shown great performance in many applications.
+However, the computational demands for these models pose a challenge when applying them to real-time tasks, such as composition assistance.
+To address this, we propose Hybrid Retrieval-Augmented Composition Assistance (Hybrid-RACA), a novel system for real-time text prediction that efficiently combines a cloud-based LLM with a smaller client-side model through retrieval augmented memory.
+This integration enables the client model to generate better responses, benefiting from the LLM's capabilities and cloud-based data.
+Meanwhile, via a novel \textit{asynchronous} memory update mechanism, the client model can deliver real-time completions to user inputs without the need to wait for responses from the cloud.
+Our experiments on five datasets demonstrate that Hybrid-RACA offers strong performance while maintaining low latency.